Opportunities

 Note that we are only accepting Canadian students at this time.

-supervised by Christina Semeniuk (UWindsor) and Dominique Henri (Environment and Climate Change Canada).
-We strongly encourage applications from Nunavut residents.
+The MSc and PhD student would be part of the Integrative Biology Department, University of Windsor, and supervised by Christina Semeniuk (UWindsor).
+We strongly encourage applications from Indigenous residents.
 Applications are also welcome from other students with relevant interests and experience in northern research.

 Position will remain open until filled.